kahitam/Cosmess/README.md

 -----------------------

 I made this plugin just for fun.
-This plugin for costume session messages according to what we use in CSS style.
+This plugin for costume session messages according to what we use in Foundation or bootstrap CSS style.

-This plugin can be use for Foundation or Bootstrap.

 Requirements
 ------------